 Five Quilt Binding Options

 - Self binding.
+See our self-binding tutorial.
 In this method, the backing fabric also doubles as the quilt’s binding.
 Self-binding is less time-consuming than creating fabric strip binding.
 It can also show off an especially beautiful backing fabric.
 The disadvantage: the binding is only one fabric layer thick.
 If your quilt will get a lot of use, consider fabric strip binding instead.
-To self-bind a quilt, you cut the backing fabric a couple of inches larger than the batting and top on all sides – large enough to allow for however much backing fabric you want to show on the front of the quilt (usually ½” to ¾”), plus a ¼” seam allowance for turning under the raw edge of the backing fabric.
-To bind, fold the backing fabric up over the raw edges of the quilt sandwich, fold the raw edge under, and stitch the backing in place on the front of the quilt, either by hand or by machine.
+To self-bind a quilt, you cut the backing fabric a couple of inches larger than the batting and top on all sides – large enough to allow for however much backing fabric you want to show on the front of the quilt.
+This table runner is self-bound with its own backing fabric.

 - Ruffled bindings.
 When you want a frilly, feminine look, finish your quilt with ruffles.
 You can buy ruffled binding strips that are prefolded to make them easy to sew to your quilt.